 How exactly are absences calculated for ILR?
 I spend a lot of time travelling overseas for work and am concerned I’m close to the 180 day threshold.

-In January 2018, the rules on calculating the qualifying ILR absence period changed.
+The so-called ‘180 day rule’ on calculating the qualifying ILR absence period changed in 2018.

 For entry clearance or leave to remain granted prior to 11 January 2018, ILR applicants cannot have been absent from the UK for more than 180 days in the five consecutive 12 month periods.